Thiru635/TrialRepo/README.md

 Trail Repo to experiment with Git/GitHub code flow

 This is the first edit after initial auto commit done by GitHub.
+This is the second edit done from Branch1